 As part of its commitment to teaching written and oral communication across the curriculum, the department of Rhetoric, Writing and Public Discourse offers RWPD 170, Language and Writing.
 Many students are required to take RWPD 170, and more information about the Writing Proficiency requirement can be found in the General Studies Section of the catalog.
 In addition to the requirement, all incoming students are encouraged to take the course in their first year.
 Spring sections are open to all First-year students.
 This will be particularly helpful for students in the 3-2 program and students planning on going to medical school, as many of these programs require students to have taken a composition course.
 RWPD 170 does not count toward the major credit requirement.
-Students are welcome to concentrate their studies in areas such as political rhetoric, social justice rhetoric, presidential rhetoric, rhetorical theory, or any area in which they have scholarly interest.

-Total credit requirements for a Rhetoric, Writing and Public Discourse major: 36
+Total credit requirements for a Rhetoric, Writing, and Public Discourse major: 36

-The Rhetoric, Writing and Public Discourse Major:
+The Rhetoric, Writing, and Public Discourse Major:

 - 36 Credits

 - Required Courses

 - o RWPD 230, 330, 387 and 487

 - Other notes

-- May include up to 8 credits of 200 level or higher courses outside the department relevant to the student's rhetorical studies that are pre-approved by the student's major advisor
+- o May include up to 8 credits of 200 level or higher courses outside the department relevant to the student's rhetorical studies that are pre-approved by the student's major advisor

 - o All majors will complete RWPD 230 by the end of fall junior year.

-- o Junior Seminars: All majors will complete RWPD 330 and 387 by the end of their junior year.
+- Junior Seminars: All majors will complete RWPD 387 by the end of their junior year.

-- No courses taken PDF
+- No courses taken P-D-F

 - Senior Requirements

 - o RWPD 487 in which students will either:

-- Write an approximately 6,500 word capstone paper and give a ten minute public presentation on capstone paper
+- Write an approximately 6,500 word capstone paper and give a ten minute presentation on the capstone paper

 - OR, if qualifying for Honors, write an approximately 4,000 word honors thesis proposal with literature review

 - If a student has applied and been approved for honors, they should enroll in RWPD 498 their spring semester of senior year.
 Should they not achieve honors, the credits will be listed under RWPD 491.